sgzmd/blog/content/posts/audioengine-linux.md

 I have been using Audioengine HD3 speakers for a while now, and I am very happy whenever I'm using them on Mac or Windows.
-However, whenever I am about to do some hacking and boot into Linux, they just refuse to work.
+However, whenever I am about to do some hacking and boot into Linux (Ubuntu 22.04 for me, but seems to be it's exactly the same across the board), they just refuse to work.

 Well, not exactly refuse to work - if you happen to have a `.wav` file 'formatted' at 48kHz, it works just fine, but that's not exactly what I call